 Monthly costs for a Boxer range from $260 to $508.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a Boxer expensive to own compared to other cats?
+Is a Boxer expensive to own compared to other dogs?

 Boxers are more expensive than average to own.
 A typical dog costs around $2,800 per year, while boxers at $3,122–$6,104/year cost more due to their large size, breed-specific health needs, and care requirements.